Kudzu Control

 What To Look For

-What stands out most about kudzu are their leaves which consist of three broad leaflets up to 4 inches across.
+What stands out most about kudzu is its leaves, which consist of three broad leaflets up to 4 inches across.

 Treatment

-Please be sure that when handling any type of herbicide, you are properly protecting your skin and eyes with safety equipment (goggles, gloves and long-sleeved clothing).
+When handling herbicides, please protect your skin and eyes with safety equipment (goggles, gloves, and long-sleeved clothing).

-The most effective way to treat Kudzu is a combination of mechanical control via cutting mixed with chemical control via applying herbicides.
+The most effective way to treat kudzu is a combination of mechanical control via cutting and chemical control via applying herbicides.
 You should cut the vine down as much as possible and then apply a professional herbicide directly to the stem.
-Our recommendation is Triclopyr as it as shown good results in controlling invasive kudzu.
+Our recommendation is Triclopyr, as it has shown good results in controlling invasive kudzu.

 Step 1: Cut down the Kudzu

-Using an ax, machete or saw, begin cutting down the kudzu vines.
+Cut down the kudzu vines using an ax, machete, or saw.
 Survey the area to see where the vine is growing and whether it is a safe area to move forward with chopping down.
-Once the proper safety measures are placed and the area is analyzed you can then mow or cut the vegetation down until it gets to the ground level.
+Once the proper safety measures are placed and the area is analyzed, you can mow or cut the vegetation down until it reaches the ground level.
 Loppers tend to work well with this plant.

 Step 2: Apply Triclopyr

-Triclopyr 4 can be sprayed upon Kudzu foliage, a freshly-cut stump or the bottom 12 inches of a woody trunk.
-Thoroughly coverage is vital for the best possible results.
-Spray when the Kudzu is actively growing.
+Triclopyr 4 can be sprayed upon kudzu foliage, a freshly cut stump, or the bottom 12 inches of a woody trunk.
+Thorough coverage is vital for the best possible results.
+Spray when the kudzu is actively growing.
 Repeated applications may be necessary to ensure total eradication.

 Prevention

-Typically, it takes about 10 years of persistent herbicide applications to get rid of Kudzu since it is a very persistent plant.
-Mow growth areas short and repeat treatment applications during the growing season to fend off this invasive vine.
+• Typically, it takes about 10 years of persistent herbicide applications to get rid of kudzu, as it is a very persistent plant.
+To fend off this invasive vine, mow growth areas short and repeat treatment applications during the growing season.

 Key Takeaways

-• Our top recommendation to treat kudzu is a combination of cutting down the vines and post-emergent treatment of Triclopyr 4.
+• Our top recommendation for treating kudzu is a combination of cutting down the vines and post-emergent treatment with Triclopyr 4.

-• Kudzu that has been firmly established will be hard to totally control without persistence and repeat applications.
+• Kudzu, which has been firmly established, will be hard to control without persistence and repeat applications.

 Questions and Answers